mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cluster/README.md

 The [/quickstart-mongodb-atlas/scripts/launch-x-quickstart.sh](launch-x-quickstart.sh) script
-can be used to safely inject your MongoDB Cloud ApiKey environment variables into an example CloudFormation stack template along with the other neccessary parameters.
+can be used to safely inject your MongoDB Cloud ApiKey environment variables into an example CloudFormation stack template along with the other necessary parameters.

 You can use the project.sample-template.yaml to create a stack using the resource.
 Similar to the local testing described above you can follow the logs for the deployed